warning

 So stories often have themes that communicate a deeper message.

-So the definition of a theme was that it is a big idea, or a topic or a message that appears in a story.
+So the definition of a theme was that it is a big idea, or a topic, or a message that appears in a story.

-Pride, so being really proud of yourself and your identity.
+So being really proud of yourself and your identity.

 So just thinking about the themes that I've just read out, do you think any of these apply to "The Journey?"
 So readers can interpret themes and their importance differently.